More than 100 pets rescued in Hillsborough after Hurricane Milton passed through Florida

-With the rescue of the 104 pets, the firefighters demonstrated that their mission is to ensure that no living being is abandoned to their fate in the midst of a tragedy.
+With the rescue of the 104 pets, the firefighters demonstrated that their mission is to ensure that no living being is left to fend for itself in the midst of a tragedy.

 Perro rescatado © Collage Facebook / Hillsborough County Fire Rescue, Florida